robinmonjo/website/README.md

 - [x] scroll to bottom chat
 - [x] check school image in dark mode
 - [x] disable chat while answering
+- [ ] random questions when no conversation with phi 3

 Content: